 In most cases, simple backup retention policy is not enough.
-You cannot store an unlimited number of restore points on the target backup repository forever — it is not rational and is resource consuming.
-If you want to retain VM data for longer periods of time, you can enable the GFS retention policy scheme for backup copy jobs.
+You cannot store an unlimited number of restore points in the target backup repository forever — it is not rational and is resource consuming.
+If you want to retain copied data for longer periods of time, you can enable the GFS retention policy scheme for backup copy jobs.

 The GFS, or Grandfather-Father-Son retention policy is a backup rotation scheme intended for long-term archiving.
-It lets you keep backups of VMs for an entire year and requires minimum amount of storage space.
-GFS backups are always full backup files that contain data of the whole VM image as of specific date.
+It lets you keep backups of machines for an entire year and requires minimum amount of storage space.
+GFS backups are always full backup files that contain data of the whole machine image as of specific date.

 GFS is a tiered retention policy scheme.
 It uses a number of cycles to retain backups for different periods of time: